zhuangbaokun/Govtech-Data-Engineer-Assessment-Section1/README.md

 1) pip install schedule
 2) set the schedule to everyday at "01:01" and run the function datapipeline() in step 1
 3) Create a while loop to kick start the scheduled function

+### Output

+-Result of the scheduled data pipeline output can be found in dataset_updated_20201016.csv